-A dividend reinvestment plan is when you agree with your broker that they will re-invest the dividends you receive to buy more shares.
+A dividend reinvestment plan is when you give your broker permission to reinvest earned dividends to buy more shares.

 Intentional fractional shares

-Fractional shares also allow investors with limited funds to start investing.
-One of the best ways to manage risk in a portfolio is to diversify it, which is impossible if you only have enough for one share.
-With fractional shares, you can still split your available funds between a range of different companies and diversify your portfolio like any other investor, just on a significantly smaller scale.
+Fractional shares allow investors with limited funds to start investing.
+One of the best ways to manage risk in a portfolio is to diversify, which is impossible if you only have enough for one share.
+With fractional shares, you can split funds across sectors and industries to extend the reach and diversity of your portfolio.

 Dividend reinvestment plans allow you to reinvest your dividend payments into more shares, which slowly increases your equity.
-If you don’t receive enough in dividends to purchase a full share, then you’ll get a fractional share.
-If you hold the shares over a long period and receive several fractional shares in this way, then they’ll be added up to make full shares, like loose change.
+If you don’t receive enough in dividends to purchase a full share, you’ll get a fractional share.
+Continue to collect these fractional shares and eventually they combine to make full shares.

-A recent example of a stock split is Apple’s latest one in 2014.
-It issued a split of 7 for 1, which meant that for every share a shareholder owned, they had 7 after the stock split.
-This lowered the share price from around $650 to just over $90 per share.
+Take Apple’s 2014 stock split, for example.
+It issued a split of 7-for-1, which meant that for every share a shareholder held, they had 7 following the stock split.
+This lowered the share price from $650 per share to just over $90 per share.
 With Apple’s stock suddenly becoming much more affordable, demand for the stock spiked.

 Mergers and acquisitions

 When two companies merge together, or one company acquires another, fractional shares may be inadvertently created.
-This is because an attempt will be made to ensure that one share in one company is equal to one share in the other.
-This might result in some stock splits or reverse stock splits.
+This is because an attempt is made to ensure that one share in one company is equal to one share in the other.
+This can result in stock splits or reverse stock splits.

 Ask an Expert